A03ki/torchvision4ad/README.md

-# torchvision4ad
+# torchvision for Anomaly Detection

-torchvision for anomaly detection
+You can use the MVTec Anomaly Detection Dataset.